“You’re never going to kill storytelling because it’s built-in the human plan. We come with it.” – Margaret Atwood, author of The Handmaid’s Tale.

 While someone is listening or watching your story, you have the control to activate different senses of your audience’s mind.
 Take a step forward & use that power effectively.

 Emotion is the best seller.
 Use it wisely so that your audience thinks/does according to your content.
 Engage your audience with your storyline.
 Make them curious.
-Make your readers stay glued with your story.
+Make your readers stay glued to your story.

 Sharing stories about your products, employees, and loyal users via social media channels give your brand voice and identity.
 It provides your users with what they care about.
 The history of your brand, the people behind it, and its promises and values.
-These are not tips to create compelling storytelling but just a few technical guts and insights you must know dive into it.
+These are not tips to create compelling storytelling but just a few technical guts and insights you must know to dive into it.

 “The art of branding requires creating something contagious that infects people with enthusiasm, making it easy for them to try it, asking them for help in spreading the word, and building the community around it.” -The Art of the Start by Guy Kawasaki.